-meeting.
+If necessary, the class teacher will contact parents for a meeting during the schoolyear.
 When parents themselves identify problems, we urge them to contact the class teacher(s) to discuss this.

-The school is obliged to also inform the parent who is not the caregiver of the child about school progress and general well-being of the child.
+The school is obliged to inform the parent who is not the caregiver of the child about school progress and general well-being of the child.
 The condition is that this parent asks for the information and that the interests of the child are not harmed.
 General school information is provided via newsletters and e-mails.